 The MiTu project aims to

-- To exploit cultural diversity as an opportunity for mass participation in sport
+- To use cultural diversity as an opportunity for mass sports.

-- Networking the preschool offering at a local, regional and national level
+- To network the pre-school offer (Muki, Vaki, Elki) at local, regional and national level.

-- Making an active contribution to early care
+- To make an active contribution in the field of early intervention.

 Togetherness and team spirit: This core value of our project is about a sense of belonging, of camaraderie.
 MiTu is a large network and would like to profit with its project from the experiences that individuals in the network have gained.
 We want to look together into the future and find solutions together.